Table Rock (Ada County, Idaho): Prehistory

 Table Rock was sacred to the Northern Shoshone, who used the high plateau, numerous caves, and nearby hot springs as a ceremonial meeting place.
 Artifacts have been found in the course of the construction of nearby subdivisions, including obsidian bi-face knives of varying sizes.

 In 1893, prisoners quarrying stone for the penitentiary discovered Native American remains.
 In addition to skeletal remains, they also unearthed beads and bracelets, adding evidence that Table Rock is a sacred Native American burial ground.

 The Cross

 Building the Cross

-The idea for putting the cross on Table Rock came from a TV program titled "This Is Your Life".
-The Jaycees asked volunteers to build the cross.
-The Jaycees club's original goal in building the cross was to promote Christianity as well as taking a stand against communism in the mid 1950s. $880 was raised to fund the project.
+The idea for putting the cross on Table Rock came from the TV program This Is Your Life and the Jaycees asked volunteers to build the cross.
+The Jaycees club's original goal in building the cross was to promote Christianity as well as taking a stand against communism in the mid-1950s, and $880 was raised to fund the project.
 Dick Wilcolm, Rich Jordan, and Chet Sawyer were the three volunteers that dug the hole and placed the cross in the ground.
 The original cross required $60 a month to power the lights that illuminated the cross, however in 2011 the lights were changed to LED lights, cutting the price down to $20.